When you get a list of results, you see the brief records of articles. At this stage, you can begin to evaluate your search results.

 After checking the article title, you might also wish to check the article abstract.
 You can see this in the full record.
 A well-written abstract will give you a clear idea about whether or not the article is relevant to your needs.
 If the abstract seems relevant, you can proceed to the next step and access the full-text of the article with some confidence that you won’t be wasting time and downloads.

-For more information on accessing the full-text of articles, read on to Evaluating full articles for relevance and rigour.
+For more information on evaluating the full-text of articles, read on to Evaluating full articles for relevance and rigour.

-Hint: In an EBSCOhost results list, you can view an article abstract quickly and easily, by hovering your mouse over the magnifying-glass icon beside the title of the article :
+Hint: In CINAHL, you can view an article abstract quickly and easily by simply hovering your mouse over the magnifying-glass icon beside the title of the article :